 While all my tunings in the real world are done to the best of my ability regardless of whatever piano I tune, I offer this extra custom service for discerning clients and special situations.
 Simply put, I go the ‘extra mile’ to achieve a near perfect result.
 The fee is a little higher, but with the promise of giving added value.

 If you feel this custom service is for you, please let me know.

-Over the last 40 years, Brian has offered a full tuning service in the Rotorua region, but as from the end of October he will be semi-retired in Cambridge.
-He is now not actively seeking new clients in the Bay of Plenty, including Rotorua and Taupo.
+Over the last 40 years, Brian has provided a full tuning service in the Bay of Plenty/Waikato region, and is now living in Cambridge.
+He is no longer actively seeking new clients in the Eastern Bay of Plenty, orTaupo, but welcomes enquiries from the Waikato area.

-Existing Rotorua clients will still be looked after as best as possible, with frequent trips to Rotorua scheduled.
+Rotorua clients will still be looked after as best as possible, with frequent trips scheduled.
 Nominal traveling fees will apply.

 Brian is now offering his services to clients in the Waipa/Waikato area - restricted to tunings and minor repairs.

 Should there be a request to work outside this region, he will try to coincide the appointment with one or two others in order to keep travel costs to a minimum of around $30 per customer, depending on location.